sid2516/DevSecOps-Project/README.md

 ## Create Kubernetes Cluster with Nodegroups

 In this phase, you'll set up a Kubernetes cluster with node groups.
 This will provide a scalable environment to deploy and manage your applications.

+## GO to local terminal and use AWS configure
+install argoCD in EKS with this link :- https://archive.eksworkshop.com/intermediate/290_argocd/install/

 ## Monitor Kubernetes with Prometheus